devisis/its-coming-home/README.md

 # Testing

+## Responsivity

 I discovered through the use of the developer tools that the site was not optimized for small screen sizes like mobile browsers.
-The iphone5 screen size was particularly uncompromising it seemingly ignored the layout I tried to present therefore I had to manually add padding to the right of the screen to center my elements.
+The iphone 5 screen size was particularly uncompromising.
+It seemingly ignored the layout I tried to present.
+I had to manually add padding to the right side of the screen to center my elements.

+I tested my sites responsivity by changing the screen size via Google Chrome Developer tools and made adjustments to the css where I saw fit.

 ![Mobile View using Developer tool](https://i.imgur.com/IvYbIsZ.png)

-I made sure all links in the navbar lead to the right pages by running through each page one by one.
+I made sure all links in the navbar lead to the right pages.
+I did this by running through each page clicking on each flag and navigation link.

 # Validator Testing

 Upon using the w3.org validator I came across a few minor issues.
 I had to remove my spans which wrapped around each p tag.

 ![Validator testing of html](https://i.imgur.com/QXtc3tX.png)

+# Deployment

+This site was deployed to GitHub pages.
+I did this by:
+- step 1
+- step 2
+- step 3

+# Credits

+## Media
+- The main page photo was taken from Wikipedia.
+- The flag images were sourced from cdn.countryflags.com.
+- The imbeded highlight videos were taken from YouTube.
+- The England squad photo was taken from theathletic.co.uk.
+- The English player stats on the England page were sourced from the Euro2020 website.
+- The team sheets and match stats on the opponents pages were sourced from footballcritic.com.